Patpetcharat/TMDB-Search/README.md

 ## Compatibility
 - Compatible with the latest versions of Chrome, Firefox, and Safari.
-- Compatible with Chrome browser for Android 5.1
+- Compatible with Chrome browser for Android 5.1.
-- Compatible with IE11
+- Compatible with IE11.
-- Although this app should be compatible with IE9+, IE9 and IE10 are currently throwing a javascript error that prevents the search results from displaying
+- Although this app should be compatible with IE9+, IE9 and IE10 are currently throwing a javascript error that prevents the search results from displaying.
-- Currently untested on iOS
+- Currently untested on iOS.